Is Bitcoin Mining Profitable?

 Bitcoin mining isn’t something you should jump into casually.
 It takes time, energy and expensive equipment, but the payout might be worth it.
 To help you decide if bitcoin mining is right for you, here are a few pros and cons to consider.

 Bitcoin mining is popular for a reason.
 It’s an exciting way to earn money outside of a nine-to-five job, without investing in the stock market.

-It’s also important within the industry — miners contribute to the bitcoin ecosystem by validating transactions and putting new bitcoin into circulation.
+It’s also important within the industry — miners contribute to the bitcoin ecosystem by validating bitcoin transactions and putting new coins into circulation.
 If there were no miners, there would be no new bitcoin.

 The potential earnings

 Your potential earnings from bitcoin mining aren’t guaranteed, but they are worth considering.
 The profitability of bitcoin is measured in dollars per terahash, or TH, per second.
 That means the amount of money generated by a mining computer that produces a trillion hashes per second.
 You can check the current bitcoin mining profitability online with a bitcoin mining calculator.

 At its highest peak in 2017, bitcoin mining generated $3.39/TH per second.
 By the end of autumn in 2022, it was closer to $0.104/TH per second.

 That’s a complicated way of saying bitcoin miners today don’t make as much as they used to.
 However, a lot of miners think the profitability will swing back around.
 Getting started today might mean higher potential earnings in the future.

 Plus, mining bitcoin isn’t like swinging a pickaxe all day to mine for gold.
 Once your bitcoin mining hardware is up and running, there isn’t much active work involved.
 Successful miners earn passive income as long as their hardware is running.

 The mining rewards